 Having been there a couple of times, I strongly believe Sedona is one of the best places in the world!
 But it is sadly often overlooked by everyone heading off to the Grand Canyon area.
-If you are on a road trip driving through Arizona, you will have a hard time looking away from the windows – from super tall, tree sized Saguaro cactus to striking red rock formations— the scenery is simply spectacular.
-Once you get to Sedona – it’s a whole another world – its almost like you stepped into another planet.
+If you are on a road trip driving through Arizona, you will have a hard time looking away from the windows From super tall, tree-sized Saguaro cactus to striking red rock formations— the scenery is simply spectacular.
+Once you get to Sedona, it’s a whole other world, it is almost like you stepped into another planet!

-Sedona is listed as 10 Most sacred Spots on Earth since the area is famous for its vortexes, powerful centers of kinetic energy that can have a deep effect on those who visit them.
-Mother Nature’s red-rock temples are a perfect place for spiritual and personal enrichment of the body and the soul.
-It is believed a vortex intensifies everything and that makes Sedona an enormous amplifier.
+Sedona is listed as one of the 10 Most Sacred Spots on Earth since the area is famous for its vortexes, powerful centers of kinetic energy that can have a deep effect on those who visit them.
+A vortex is an area of concentrated energy rising from the earth.
+Mother Nature’s red-rock temples in Sedona is a place where people go for spiritual and personal enrichment of the body and the soul.
+Many have reported a tingling sensation on exposed skin.
+It is also believed a vortex intensifies everything and that makes Sedona an enormous amplifier.
 Everything you are feeling will be amplified a thousandfold.
 If you are happy in Sedona, you will border on euphoria.
-If you are feeling love, you will be ecstatic.
-If you find yourself in Sedona, take your time and spend a few days here, atleast a night or two to connect and feel these special vibrations.
+If you are feeling love, you will be ecstatic, who doesn’t want that!?

 There is no denying there is a different energy in Sedona — you can even see it in the trees that grow in spirals instead of straight up!
-These magnetic energies are supposed to be nurturing… So put on your hiking shoes and get up to these three amazing hikes in Sedona and see if you can feel the natural energy flowing out of the earth…
+These magnetic energies are supposed to be nurturing… So put on your hiking shoes and get up to these three amazing Sedona Vortex hikes and see if you can feel the natural energy flowing out of the earth…

 Hiking Distance: 4.5 miles